 How do you create meaningful learning experiences that stay with students beyond the classroom?

-All faculty and librarians are encouraged to submit proposals.
+All faculty are encouraged to submit proposals.

 More than one proposal may be submitted by the same presenter.